jkhorvath/OMDb/README.md

 ## Running sample program

 The sample application has a few options that you can use to tailor the search and result.
-The options can be view by executing the application without any arguments.
+The options can be viewed by executing the application without any arguments.

 ```
 /home/OMDB # java -jar OMDb.jar